 The best software mapping software also allows you to include Census-based demographic data, such as age, education, income, transportation, labor, gender, and more.
 This will help your sales team understand their customers better and improve your ad targeting’s efficacy.

-Route planning tools will help your team save a lot of time by calculating the shortest-possible routes, project travel time and distance between locations, and create and save your sales routes.
-Look for a route optimization tool that will also allow you to easily change your route order, plot multiple routes to account for different scenarios, and plot an unlimited number of stops.
+Route planning tools will help your team save a lot of time by calculating the shortest-possible routes, projecting travel time and distance between locations, and creating and saving your sales routes.
+Look for a route optimization tool that allows you to easily change your route order, plot multiple routes to account for different scenarios, and plot unlimited stops.

 Sales teams value Maptive for its rich feature set, including its built-in route optimization, ability to add and share customer insights and leads, and its robust filtration tool—particularly the “average sale” filter, which enables sales teams to target high-value leads.

-Badger Maps is one of the popular sales mapping software options, and for a good reason: their mobile-first approach.
-Designed for sales reps on-the-go, Badger Maps gives reps a full-featured app, including a live territory map with up-to-the-moment traffic updates, simplified admin tasks, and an automated check-in feature to keep managers in-the-know.
+Badger Maps is one of the popular sales mapping software options for a good reason: their mobile-first approach.
+Designed for sales reps on the go, Badger Maps gives reps a full-featured app, including a live territory map with up-to-the-moment traffic updates, simplified admin tasks, and an automated check-in feature to keep managers in the know.

-While Badger Maps does a very good job at route optimization, its features are unbalanced, with some users reporting that it’s overly-complicated and difficult to adopt, and others left wanting more.
+While Badger Maps does a very good job at route optimization, its features are unbalanced.
+Some users report that it’s overly complicated and difficult to adopt, and others left wanting more.
 And while it’s great for sales reps in the field, it ignores several key features: including comprehensive data-driven sales insights, big-picture outlook, customization, and much more.

 However, this micro-view is also its biggest drawback.
 For one, its precise and persistent tracking favors sales managers with a turn-and-burn philosophy versus a team-first, growth, and retention approach.
 And users report Spotio’s difficulty in managing macro-level data, with maps becoming less detailed (and, therefore, less valuable) the more you pan out.

-Looking for a no-frills sales mapping software?
-Mapline is a simple, basic entry point for organizations that want to try mapping software without any advanced features.
+Looking for no-frills sales mapping software?
+Mapline is a simple entry point for organizations that want to try mapping software without any advanced features.
 And since it’s one-size-fits-all by design, you can use it for non-sales applications.
 Mapline is built to work with Microsoft Excel, so it’s an easy in-way for organizations using the Microsoft Office Suite.

 eSpatial offers many of the exact things you want in your sales mapping software: deep customization, rich data sets (including Census demographic data), territory optimization, and Google Maps integration.
 In many ways, eSpatial is comparable in features to Maptive.

-Where the two solutions differ is this: while Maptive integrates with virtually every spreadsheet and CRM Software, eSpatial only integrates with Salesforce.
+The two solutions differ: while Maptive integrates with virtually every spreadsheet and CRM Software, eSpatial only integrates with Salesforce.
 So, not only is it expensive on its own—$1,295 per year for a single user, and $2,995 for teams (with up to five users), even considering the required Salesforce-eSpatial stack comes with a hefty cost.

 Google Maps is great.
 With its ease of use, free access, Street View, and robust API, Google Maps handily earns the award of “lowest-barrier-of-entry route planner.”
 No wonder sales mapping software solutions like Maptive and eSpatial build their services on Google Maps.

 Already using Salesforce?
 Then Geopointe may work well for you as it’s less cost-prohibitive and more flexible than eSpatial.
-Prices start as low as $55 per user, and any features you want, outside of visualizing basic sales data, are available as add-on upsells.
-While Geopointe is not the right choice for most sales teams, it’s perfect for organizations that use Salesforce, are price-conscious, and prefer to pick their features as opposed to getting everything out-of-box.
+Prices start at $55 per user, and any features you want, outside of visualizing basic sales data, are available as add-on upsells.
+While Geopointe is not the right choice for most sales teams, it’s perfect for organizations that use Salesforce, are price-conscious, and prefer to pick their features instead of getting everything out of the box.

-If you want your sales team to thrive in the modern market, sales mapping software is a must-have.
+Sales mapping software is a must-have if you want your sales team to thrive in the modern market.
 Integrating your customer data with detailed maps, these solutions give you the precise information you need to create sharply optimized territories, spot high-potential opportunities, and elevate your revenue generation far above your expectations—and competition.

-Because it offers the full range of key features, as well as its ease-of-use, flexibility, and customization, Maptive is the best sales mapping software available.
+Because it offers the full range of key features and ease-of-use, flexibility, and customization, Maptive is the best sales mapping software available.